navatharaagi/AWS-SysOps-Docs/README.md

 ### Deployment & Provisioning
 #### Demonstrate the Ability to Provision Cloud Resources and Manage Implementation Automation
 #### 1.OpsWorks: Overview
--OpsWorks gives us a flexible way to create & manage resources for our applications,as well as the applications themselves.
+- OpsWorks gives us a flexible way to create & manage resources for our applications,as well as the applications themselves.
 -we can create a Stack of resources & manage those resources collectively in different layers.These layers can have built-in Chef recipes.
 -we can use OpsWorks to:
     -Automate deployments